epinio/docs/docs/howtos/customization/create_custom_appcharts.md

 `D` as their working directory.
 :::

-In this How-To, we will create a variant of the chart by adding an annotation to every application `Deployment`.
+In this How-to, we will create a variant of the chart by adding an annotation to every application `Deployment`.
 The annotation will enable the filtering of Epinio applications in [fluentd](https://www.fluentd.org/).

 :::note
-Explanations about setting up and using `fluentd` are out of scope for this How-To.
+Explanations about setting up and using `fluentd` are out of scope for this How-to.
 :::

 Open the file `helm-charts/chart/application/templates/deployment.yaml` in your editor of